An Introduction to Repeat Photography

 Teacher Julia West created this lesson plan as a capstone project for the 2013 teacher training course entitled: Climate Change: Seeing, Understanding, and Teaching, held in Denali National Park.
 The course is facilitated by the Arctic Research Consortium of the U.S. (ARCUS) in partnership with Alaska Geographic and the National Park Service.

-Dave Shirokauer, NPS, Denali Nat’l Park; Sarah Bartholow, PolarTREC; Nan Eagleson, Murie Science and Learning Center; and Susan Steiner, PolarTREC teacher, who together provided a fantastic learning experience in the 2013 “Climate Change: Seeing, Understanding, and Teaching” course in Denali National Park.
+Thanks to: Dave Shirokauer, NPS, Denali Nat’l Park; Sarah Bartholow, PolarTREC; Nan Eagleson, Murie Science and Learning Center; and Susan Steiner, PolarTREC teacher, who together provided a fantastic learning experience in the 2013 “Climate Change: Seeing, Understanding, and Teaching” course in Denali National Park.